Ott Festbier is a richly malty brew with a hint of spice and a lingering, semi-dry, bittersweet finish.

 Grasser Kathrein Bock is a marvelous Hellerbock from the Franconian brewing legend in Huppendorf.
 It's a great mix of rich malt and fine hops with a dry bittersweet finish.
 It's dangerously drinkable at 7.5%.
 This gravity dispense version at Der Pelikan Best of Bock 2023 was a notch drier in the lingering finish.

 Ulrich Martin is a traditional brewery lovingly restored by the man himself.
-The Josephi Bock is fantastic bock full of rich malt and fine hops.
-The lingering finish is moreishly semi-dry, making for a dangerous 7% brew.
+The Martinibock is fantastic bock full of malt and dried apricot notes.
+This one from gravity dispense at Der Pelikan Best of Bock 2023 was extra dry.

 Griess Bockbier is one of Franconia's best with a balanced palate featuring floral hops and fruity malt.
 The lingering semi-dry, semi-bitter finish is moreish.
 This version from gravity dispense at Der Pelikan Best of Bock was even drier.